 Bachelor's degree (or equivalent) with the main field of study: Electrical Engineering, Automation and Mechatronics Engineering, Computer Engineering, Computer Science, Information Engineering, Information Technology, Telecommunication Engineering, Communication Engineering, Mathematics or Engineering Physics

-Prerequisites: Mathematics (at least 30 cr. including Linear Algebra and Probability) and Basic Programming
+Prerequisites: Mathematics (at least 30 cr. including Linear Algebra and Probability), Basic Programming

 English language requirements